Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590

 In the lower panel of Fig.~\ref{fig:dust_blr}, the BLR and dust reverberation radii as a function of rest-frame 5100~\AA\ AGN luminosity at the epoch of the reverberation lag measurement are plotted for the 15 AGNs.
 Although Mrk 590 is the clear outlier in the BLR-dust radius relationship (upper panel of Fig.~\ref{fig:dust_blr}), its dust and BLR reverberation radii follow their respective global correlations with luminosity.
 In fact, the AGN luminosity of Mrk~590 at the epoch of the dust reverberation measurement is much smaller than that of the BLR reverberation measurement.
-This suggests that the unexpectedly small dust innermost radius of Mrk 590, compared to the BLR radius, can be interpreted as a result of the reduced dust innermost radius, according to the significant UV-optical luminosity drop that occurred after the epoch of the BLR reverberation lag measurement.
-The aim of this work was to examine variations in the dust innermost radius of Mrk~590 as a function of the AGN luminosity variations in more detail.
+This suggests that the unexpectedly small dust innermost radius of Mrk~590, compared to the BLR radius, can be interpreted as a result of the reduced dust innermost radius, according to the significant UV-optical luminosity drop that occurred after the epoch of the BLR reverberation lag measurement.
+The aim of this work is to examine the variation of the innermost radius of the dust distribution of Mrk 590 as a function of the AGN luminosity variation in more detail.